oldfatcrab/PSYCH101/README.md

         - Frequency theory explains low sounds, it is the frequency of the waves

 ### <a name="3a3"></a>The Other Senses: Taste, Smell, Touch, Pain, and Balance
+- Taste
+    - for basic tastes - sweet, sour, salty and bitter
+    - tongue has tastebuds that respond to these different tasts
 ## <a name="3b"></a>Focus on University of Waterloo Research – Synaesthesia
 ## <a name="3c"></a>Coordination of Language in the Brain
 ## <a name="3d"></a>Brain Coordination While We Sleep